JTatum95/JTatum95.github.io/README.md

 * Networking

 ## In-class projects
 * Android Java Development for the Wheaton College Android application.
 * Cache-enabled proxy using multithreading for concurrency.
 * Tiny shell to emulate process management in unix-like shells.
 * Various projects to fully understand data structures.

 # Outside Projects
 ## Code for the Kingdom
 [Kingdomline](/klweb/web/index.html)

+Kingdomline is a phone tree service created to provide Christian support and advice for any trouble that someone is facing in life.

-I worked primarily as a front end web devloper on this project using HTML, CSS and Javascript.
+I worked primarily as a front end web devloper on this project using HTML, CSS and JavaScript.

 ## Personal Projects
 Shell scripting - Bash-snippets